bazaarvoice/social-alerts-api/README.txt

 In order to build and run the client tool:

 * ant generate.client
-* ant run.client -Durl=http://localhost:8080/axis2/services/SocialAlertsService -Dusername=username -Dpassword=password
+* ant run.client -Durl=http://localhost:8080/axis2/services/SocialAlertsService -Dusername=username -Dpassword=password -Ddestination=email_address

-The following 3 parameters are required to run a client tool: url for the web service end point, user name and password.
+The following 3 parameters are required to run a client tool: url for the web service end point, user name and password used to authenticate with the server, and destination e-mail address.

 Since Reference Implementation of the web service authenticates with gmail's smtp server, you have to provide valid gmail username and password when running a client tool.